cdvelop/tinypdf/docs/TINYGO_PORT.md

 ---

-**Note**: This migration eliminates ALL standard library dependencies for string operations, making TinyPDF a truly minimal-footprint PDF library optimized for WebAssembly and embedded deployments.
+**Note**: This migration eliminates ALL standard library dependencies for string operations, making Fpdf a truly minimal-footprint PDF library optimized for WebAssembly and embedded deployments.